cfigure/Lumiverse-Shutter/README.md

 - **Toast on Insert** — show a notification when an image is inserted into a message
 - **Force Generation** — always generate regardless of scene changes, matching Lumiverse’s native **Force Generate** option in the ImageGen panel.
 When off, generation respects the scene change threshold.
 - **After Generate** — what to do after a manual generation.
 Skipped when ImageGen is set to "Insert into Chat" or "Attach to Last Message" (ask to insert / auto insert)
 - **Default Widget Action** — what pressing the widget or the input bar action does.
 Append inserts a new image, Replace swaps out the last Shutter image first.
+If no image is inserted, Replace acts as normal Append.
 Skipped when ImageGen is set to "Insert into Chat" or "Attach to Last Message" (append / replace)
 - **Delete Confirmation** — when to ask before removing images via the advanced menu (never / bulk only / always)

 When "Preview Prompt Before Generating" is enabled in native ImageGen settings, Shutter shows its own prompt preview modal before manual generations.
 This mirrors the native preview flow because extensions cannot mount the native React prompt-preview component directly.
 You can review and edit the resolved prompt, re-run the parser, or generate directly.